nathanusask/technical-writing/blogs/adapter_pattern/adapter.md

 ### Summary

-There are 4 essential parts in the adapter design patter:
+There are 4 essential parts in the adapter design pattern:

 1. **Target**
     - defines the domain-specific interface that **Client** uses